 The Medusa motif: protection and paradox

 Among the carvings near the theater and tombs, Medusa heads are surprisingly frequent.
-The gorgon—part monster, part warning—was commonly used in Roman architecture as an apotropaic symbol, meant to ward off evil.
+The gorgon (part monster, part warning) was commonly used in Roman architecture as a protective symbol, meant to ward off evil.

 Pattern as protection, not just decoration